amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 PKBDFBase
 ----------------

+ A base class with default implementations of methods for a PK that can be implicitly integrated in time.

 ``PKBDFBase`` is a base class from which PKs that want to use the ``BDF`` series of implicit time integrators must derive.
 It specifies both the